Deir Yassin massacre: Use of explosives

-Palmach intervenes
+The Palmach joins the attack

 Some time later, two Palmach units arrived, commanded by Weg and Moshe Eren in two armored vehicles and carrying two two-inch mortars.
 Exactly when is unclear; Milstein writes "at noon," Hogan "about 10:00 am."
 Weg described the intervention in his report:

 Pa'il said that it was Moshe Idelstein that asked Weg for help:

 The mortar was fired three times at the mukhtar's house, which stopped the sniper fire.
 Reviewing the situation, Weg concluded that the wounded could not be evacuated before suppressing all hostile fire.
 Thus, his mission expanded to capturing the village.

 According to one Palmach fighter, "six of us went house to house, throwing grenades and bursting in."
 Lehi officer David Gottlieb said the Palmach had accomplished "in one hour what we could not accomplish in several hours".
 The story is corroborated by Palmach fighter Kalman Rosenblatt who said "Together with six [other] people I went from house to house.
 We threw grenades into the houses before we entered them.
 We met the Lehi and Etzel [Irgun] people in the middle of the village.
 Some of them joined us.
-Others said ‘Until now, we fought, now you fight.’
+Others said 'Until now, we fought, now you fight.'
 In the houses there were dead.
 The dissidents did not fight."
-Hogan writes that Palmach's quick and injury free success and the small number of Irgun and Lehi casualties demonstrate that Deir Yassin's defenses were neither tough nor professional.
+Hogan writes that "The small Palmach unit's quick injury-free success, along with light guerrilla casualty figures, confirm that Deir Yassin's defense was neither tough nor professional."